 What Happens When You Call a Fax Number?

-When you dial a fax number, the call is routed through the telephone network to a fax machine or an online faxing service.
+When you dial a fax number, the call is routed through the telephone network to a fax machine or a fax server if you’re using an online faxing service.

 The fax machine or service then uses a modem to connect to the called party’s fax machine or service and establish a communication link.
 Once the connection is established, the sending fax machine or service sends a CNG tone, which notifies the receiving machine or service that a fax is coming through.